 Total return assumes reinvestment of dividends and capital gains distributions and reflects the deduction of any sales charges, where applicable.
 Performance may reflect the waiver of a portion of the Fund's advisory or administrative fees and/or reimbursement of certain expenses for certain periods since the inception date.
 If fees had not been waived and/or certain expenses were not reimbursed, performance would have been less favorable.

-©2016, American Bankers Association, CUSIP Database provided by the Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. All rights reserved.
+Â©2017, American Bankers Association, CUSIP Database provided by the Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. All rights reserved.

-The Fund may invest in securities that are below investment grade (i.e., "high yield" or "junk bonds") that are generally rated in the fifth or lower rating categories of Standard & Poor's and Moody's Investors Service.
-Although these securities tend to provide higher yields than higher-rated securities, there is a greater risk that the Fund's share price will decline.
+Securities rated below investment grade are considered "high-yield," "non-investment grade," "below investment-grade," or "junk bonds."
+They generally are rated in the fifth or lower rating categories of Standard & Poor's and Moody's Investors Service.
+Although they can provide higher yields than higher rated securities, they can carry greater risk.

 The top 10 holdings listed reflect only the Fund's long-term investments.
 Short-term investments are excluded.
 Holdings are subject to change.
 The holdings listed should not be considered recommendations to purchase or sell a particular security.
 Each individual security is calculated as a percentage of the aggregate market value of the securities held in the Fund and does not include the use of derivative positions, where applicable.